openharmony/docs/en/application-dev/security/permission-list.md

 ## ohos.permission.SET_ABILITY_CONTROLLER

-Allows an application to set the start and stop of an ability.
+Allows an application to intercept the startup of the Ability component.
+This permission is used for testing, such as the stability test.

 **Permission level**: system_basic